-Affordable Connectivity Program Enrollment by Zip Code Source: OSIT Broadband Mapping Portal
+Affordable Connectivity Program Enrollment by Zip Code Source: OSIT Broadband Mapping Portal too difficult or took too long.

 At a regional level, the geographical disparities on ACP enrollment are evident in Figure 5 which shows ACP participation rates by zip code.
 Enrollment is highest in Nevada's most populated areas and lowest in its rural areas.